laozhou-in-germany/Chens_LMS_Public/docs/docs/sc_goal_management.md

 ## Mindset

-Goal management dashboard (left panel, pinned) with a mindset note (right panel).
+Goal management dashboard (left pane, pinned) with a mindset note (right pane).
 **Dashboard**: All active mindsets are shown here in a table.
 **Mindset**: Purpose, progress, and reflections of the mindset are written here.